kingxuxu/AFC-Klipper-Add-On/README.md

 # Automated Filament Changer (AFC) Klipper Add-on

-This Klipper plugin is for use on the Box Turtle Filament Changer (currently in closed beta).
+This Klipper plugin is for use on the Box Turtle Filament Changer.

 ## Installation